ganeshv/eieio/README.md

 couple of minutes on the en0 interface (most commonly the Wifi interface on laptops).
 Click the menu to change the selected interface.

+Given the range of possible network speeds, a log scale is used, with the lowest level being 16K/sec, and the tallest bar for 1024K/sec and above.
+Uploads are shaded gray and rise from the bottom, downloads are black and grow downwards from the top.

+(The multiline title is janky, but it looks just about OK on macOS Ventura)

 ## And in that Mac he had some chips

 `python cpu-monitor.py`

 will display a bar graph showing CPU usage over the last couple of minutes.
 The drop-down menu displays the current top 5 CPU-hogs.

-(Yes, the multiline title is janky, but it looks just about OK on macOS Ventura)
+This graph uses a linear scale.

 ## And in that Mac he had some disks